JetBrains/intellij-sdk-docs/topics/basics/ide_development_instance.md

     For example, `jbrx-8u252-osx-x64` matches the Java 8 JDK, build 252: `jdk-8u252-macosx-x64`.
   * Pick the highest JetBrains Runtime build number available.
     For example, the file is <path>jbrx-8u252-osx-x64-b1649.2.tar.gz</path>, meaning build 1649.2 for this JetBrains Runtime matching Java 8 JDK build 252.

+### JetBrains Runtime Variants
+The JetBrains Runtime is delivered in various variants used for different purposes, like debugging, running for development purposes or bundling with the IDE.

+Available JBR variants are:
+- `jcef` - the release bundles with the [JCEF](jcef.md) browser engine
+- `sdk` - JBR SDK bundle used for development purposes
+- `fd` - the fastdebug bundle which also includes the `jcef` module
+- `dcevm` - bundles DCEVM (Dynamic Code Evolution Virtual Machine)
+- `nomod` – the release bundled without any additional modules

+> For `JBR 17`, `dcevm` is bundled by default.
+> As a consequence, separated `dcevm` and `nomod` variants are no longer available.
+>
+{type="note"}

 <tabs>